PALLAVIYD/Multi-Horizon-Demand-Risk-Forecasting-with-a-Temporal-Fusion-Transformer-TFT-/README.md

 Set up a lightweight streaming layer (Kafka or even a simpler polling scheduler via Airflow) to simulate real-time data arrival and trigger periodic re-inference
 Evaluate against a naive baseline (historical average, ARIMA) using MAE/RMSE on held-out time windows

-Visualize live predicted congestion on an interactive Folium/Streamlit map : colour-coded by predicted congestion level, similar to your flood risk dashboard style
+Visualization live predicted congestion on an interactive Folium/Streamlit map : colour-coded by predicted congestion level, similar to your flood risk dashboard style